phenom64/NeuroSyn/README.md

 ## 🌟 Project Lineage

 This repository is a fork of the Artemis Project originally developed by the University of Manchester’s Robotics Society.
 As a key member of this society, I architected and implemented its cross-platform PyQt6 user interface for the Artemis Project.
-NeuroSyn extends my work with physiotherapy-focused calibration, classification, and feedback modules for my final-year dissertation in Product Design Engineering.
+NeuroSyn extends my work with physiotherapy-focused calibration, classification, and feedback modules for my final-year dissertation in Product Design Engineering.<br> <br>

+<small><sub>
+TM & &copy; 2025.
+Syndromatic Inc. All rights reserved.<br>
+Designed by Kavish Krishnakumar, Dylan Simpson, Szymon Arciszewski, and Mark Matvijcsuk in Manchester.
+</sub></small>